Inventory shrinkage could be slowly eating away at your profits without you even realizing.

 Use a SKU (stock-keeping unit) for every product.
 This consists of letters and numbers, and gives units a unique identity to help keep your stock level records accurate.

-A SKU shouldn’t be confused with a barcode, as a human can recognise a product from its SKU alone – unlike with a barcode.
+A SKU shouldn’t be confused with a barcode, as a human can recognize a product from its SKU alone - unlike with a barcode.